miguel-r-s/ScopeTimer/README.md

 {
   // This timer will add to the previous "data fetching" timer RAIITimer data_fetching("data fetching");
-  fetch_data_mock(250);
+  fetch_data();
 }
 ```

 The two timers with the same name will be added up.
-This is useful when measuring how much time is spent ins a certain type of activity that is spread accross multiple places in the code.
+This is useful when measuring how much time is spent in a certain type of activity that is spread accross multiple places in the code.